ThomasCsson/MASSIVEChem/README.md

 🐰 If you've made it this far through our project, you might want to try to find the hidden easter egg in this ReadMe :)🐰

 (_hint: you might want to try clicking on various badges throughout the ReadMe_)

+##Note
+All of this information is valid as of March 2025, if any discrepencies are noticed, please forward them to either of the main developpers of the package.